newaetech/ChipShover/README.md

 The controller is based on 3D printer controllers which have extensive community resources behind their hardware and firmware.
 The ChipShover controller is specifically based on the Arduino DUE, which uses a Microchip SAM3X (we use the similar SAM3U in many of our products already which was our reasoning).

 The firmware is open-source and is a build of Marlin2 with a custom board type.
-The board can be either the more expensive ChipShover-One (likely $1200 for enclosed & tested unit, lower-cost kit planned around ~$200) or the open-source [Archim2](https://ultimachine.com/products/archim2) (approx $180 for board + some cables needed).
+The board is designed to be the ChipShover-One ($1300 for enclosed & tested unit, lower-cost version planned around ~$350).
+Other boards such as the [Archim2](https://ultimachine.com/products/archim2) are possible with some limitations (approx $180 for board + some cables needed).

 ### ChipShover-One